Schendylops oligopus: Description

+This species exhibits traits that characterize the genus Schendylops.
+For example, as in other species of Schendylops, the claw on each of the second maxillae features both a dorsal comb and a ventral comb, and the sternites of at least some leg-bearing segments feature pore fields.
+Furthermore, each of the ultimate legs feature two pores on the coxopleuron and seven articles but no claw.

-The species S. oligopus shares a distinctive set of traits with several other species of Schendylops, including S. ramirezi.
-These features include pore-fields limited to the anterior region of the body, but without a pore-field on the sternite of the first leg-bearing segment.
-Moreover, the fourth segment of the antenna is similar in length to the contiguous segments.
+The species S. oligopus shares an especially distinctive set of traits with S. ramirezi.
+For example, these two species feature similar numbers of legs, including at least some males with 27 leg pairs.
+Furthermore, both species feature pore fields that are limited to the anterior region of the body, with all pore fields undivided, but without a pore field on the sternite of the first leg-bearing segment.
+Moreover, in both species, the inner margin of the first article of the forcipule features no teeth, and the fourth segment of each antenna is similar in length to the contiguous segments.

-Although S. oligopus and S. ramirezi share many features, including a similar number of legs, these two species also differ from one another in numerous respects.
-For example, S. ramirezi features setae on the coxosternite of the first maxillae and a large seta in the middle of the coxosternite of the second maxillae, whereas all these setae are absent in S. oligopus.
-Furthermore, while both species are notable for their small sizes, S. oligopus is nevertheless larger than S. ramirezi: Females of the species S. ramirezi reach only 7 mm in length, and males reach only 6 mm in length.
+The species S. oligopus and S. ramirezi can be distinguished, however, based on many other traits.
+For example, the dentate lamella on the mandibles is divided into three blocks in S. oligopus but not in S. ramirezi, the small tubercle at the end of the ultimate legs features two spines at the tip in S. oligopus but only one spines in S. ramirezi, and the pore fields on the sternites feature a few extra pores on each side at the anterior side of the field in S. ramirezi but not in S. oligopus.
+Furthermore, whereas S. ramirezi features setae on the coxosternite of the first maxillae and a large seta in the middle of the coxosternite of the second maxillae, all these setae are absent in S. oligopus.
+Moreover, while both species are small, S. oligopus is nevertheless larger than S. ramirezi: Females of the species S. ramirezi reach only 7 mm in length, and males reach only 6 mm in length.

-Distribution
+Distribution and habitat

 This species has been found in four locations in Amazonas state in Brazil, including the type locality in the Adolfo Ducke Forest Reserve.
+Some specimens were collected in campinarana white-sand forest.
+Others were collected in burned secondary upland forest.